42cc/dashr-gw/README.md

 # Dash Ripple Gateway
-A proof-of-concept DASH-Ripple gateway with no KYC created basing on [the Dash budget proposal](https://www.dashcentral.org/p/OpenSourceRippleGw).
+A proof-of-concept DASH-Ripple gateway with no KYC, created according to [the Dash budget proposal](https://www.dashcentral.org/p/OpenSourceRippleGw).

 ## Quick Start
 The project uses Docker and Docker Compose.
-You have to have them installed to run a gateway (highly recommended to use the latest versions of them).
+You must have them installed to run a gateway (highly recommended to use the latest versions).

 1. Create volumes for data of dashd and rippled:
 ```sh